defenestrat0r/responsiveReader/README.md

 - Pure JS
   - Change chapters when navbar buttons are pressed!
 (Currently just show / hide, but possible plans to make it pull from a server?)
   - Expand navbar and change its style when clicked (Toggle function)
+  - Dark Mode!
+  - Title page for when load instead of immediately landing on Chapter 1 (currently on a separate branch because ugly)
 # Next Up
-- Pure JS
+- Server stuff
-  - > dark mode button because yes that is a thing that I also believe is a JS thing to do
-  - > Title page for when load instead of immediately landing on Chapter 1
+  - Put chapters on a server and load dynamically from there
+  - Probably have to look into AJAX and JSON formats